 But these locations are much more than their history!
 Enjoy the natural beauty, sunbathe and go for a swim in the crystal clear waters of Rocha, Angrinha or Alvor beaches and go for a stroll on the biggest walkway in the Algarve.

 Are you going to visit Portimão?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.Thank you!